In addition, Sam Kelly will return to the role of the Wizard that he previously played in the show in 2009-10.

 Stevenson was last seen in the West End as Sybil Evers in Chariots of Fire at the Gielgud Theatre.
 Other West End appearances include Gone with the Wind at the New London and Mary Poppins (Prince Edward), and elsewhere Aspects of Love (Menier Chocolate Factory).

+Taylor is currently appearing in the Queen/Ben Elton musical We Will Rock You at the Dominion Theatre.
+He has also appeared in The Sound of Music at the London Palladium and on its subsequent U.K. tour, as well as the tour of Evita.
 Kelvin has played a long run as Matron "Mama" Morton in Chicago in the West End at both the Adelphi and Cambridge Theatres.
 Other West End musical credits include Golde in Fiddler on the Roof (Savoy), Widow Corney in Oliver!
 (London Palladium) and Madame Thenardier in Les Miserables (Palace Theatre).

 Clarkson created the role of Harry Bright in the original London production of Mamma Mia! at the Prince Edward Theatre.
 He previously won an Olivier Award as Best Actor in a Musical for his performance in the West End premiere of Howard Goodall and Melvyn Bragg's The Hired Man.